lizadaly/nanogenmo2015/README.md

 includes examples of the branching and switching logic.

-The Art of Computer Programming, Volume 2 by Donald Knuth contains two examples of the original out.
+The Art of Computer Programming, Volume 2 by Donald Knuth contains two examples of the original output.
 I used this as my reference implementation:

 ![Page](images/knuth-quote.png)
 <a href="https://www.safaribooksonline.com/a/art-of-computer/514751/">First example</a> and <a href="https://www.safaribooksonline.com/a/art-of-computer/514752/">second example</a> [links are to the excerpts on <a href="https://www.safaribooksonline.com/">Safari</a>]